gather-data/gather-public/content/docs/test.md

 ## Do developers need to be involved?

-Only for set up - which should take maximum 1 hour.
+Only for set up - which should take 15 minutes for connections and maximum 1 hour for automations.

 **Setting up connections:**\
-You will need an API key for 2 of our integrations: your database and Chargify.
-All others are OAuth, which means if you have the login for that, all you have to do is click a “connect” button
+You will need an API key for 2 of our integrations: your own database and Chargify.
+All of our other supported integrations use OAuth.
+This means if you have the login for the connection you want to add, all you have to do is click a “connect” button.

 ## Is it secure?